Helpmep1s-ux/Iris_flower_classification/README.md

 # Iris Flower Classification

 This project demonstrates the classification of Iris flowers into three species—Setosa, Versicolor, and Virginica—using machine learning techniques.
-The goal is to predict the species of an Iris flower based on its sepal and petal measurements.

 ## Dataset Overview